Faith Lectures: Judaism, Justice, and Tragedy (2)

-No. 1: If you get good news, you need to make a brachah.
+Number one: If you get good news, you need to make a brachah.
 If you get bad news, you also need to make a brachah.
 A different brachah.
 What is the brachah for good news?
 Hatov vehamaitiv.
-Brachah over bad news (you shouldn’t know of such things) – Dayan ha’emet.
+Brachah over bad news (you shouldn’t know of such things) – Dayan Ha’Emet.
 Ok?
 That is number one.

-Then the 3rd statement: hayav adam levareich al hara keshem shemevareich al tovah.
+Then the third statement: hayav adam levareich al hara keshem shemevareich al tovah.
 You have to make a blessing over bad news as well as over good news.